SMCallan/DataLOGGER_2024FEB/read_me.md

 # Raspberry Pi Sensor Monitoring Project

-This project provides a comprehensive system for monitoring sensor data on a Raspberry Pi, displaying the readings in a graphical user interface (GUI), and logging the data for future analysis.
-It also includes an alarm management system that triggers alerts based on predefined sensor value thresholds or trends.
+This project is designed to offer a robust solution for real-time sensor monitoring on the Raspberry Pi, featuring a graphical user interface (GUI) for live data visualization, data logging capabilities for historical analysis, and an alarm system for threshold-based alerts.
+It's ideal for a wide range of applications, from environmental monitoring to home automation systems.

 ## Prerequisites

-Before you begin, ensure you have the following:
+To run this project, you'll need:
-- A Raspberry Pi set up with Raspbian (or any compatible Raspberry Pi OS).
+- A Raspberry Pi set up with the latest Raspberry Pi OS.
-- Physical sensors connected to your Raspberry Pi.
-This project is configured for generic sensors, but specifics can be adjusted in the code.
+- Compatible sensors connected to the Raspberry Pi.
+The project is pre-configured for CO, O2, and Dust sensors but can be adapted for others.
-- An internet connection on your Raspberry Pi to download the necessary libraries.
+- An active internet connection on your Raspberry Pi for library installations.

 ## Installation

+Follow these steps to prepare your environment:

-1. **Update your Raspberry Pi:**
+1. **Update and Upgrade your Raspberry Pi:**

     ```bash
     sudo apt-get update
     sudo apt-get upgrade
     ```

-2. **Install Python 3 and pip (if not already installed):**
+2. **Ensure Python 3 and pip are installed:**

+    Python 3 comes pre-installed on Raspberry Pi OS.
+Verify its installation with `python3 --version`.
+If needed, install pip:

     ```bash
-    sudo apt-get install python3 python3-pip
+    sudo apt-get install python3-pip
     ```

-3. **Install Required Python Libraries:**
+3. **Install Required Libraries:**

-    The project requires several Python libraries, including Tkinter for the GUI, Matplotlib for plotting, and Adafruit_ADS1x15 for ADC support.

-    - Tkinter (should be included with Python 3):
+    - **Tkinter for GUI** (usually comes with Python 3):

         ```bash
         sudo apt-get install python3-tk
         ```

-    - Matplotlib:
+    - **Matplotlib for plotting sensor data**:

         ```bash
         pip3 install matplotlib
         ```

-    - Adafruit_ADS1x15 for ADC sensor reading:
+    - **Adafruit_ADS1x15 for analog-to-digital conversion**:

         ```bash
         pip3 install Adafruit-ADS1x15
         ```

-    - RPi.GPIO for GPIO pin control (should be pre-installed, but you can reinstall if necessary):
+    - **RPi.GPIO for GPIO control** (pre-installed but can be updated):

         ```bash
         pip3 install RPi.GPIO
         ```

-## Project Structure
+## Project Overview

-- `main.py`: The main script that initializes the GUI and starts the sensor monitoring and data logging.
-It sets up the sensor manager, data logger, alarm manager, and GUI manager.
-It also starts a separate thread for automatic data logging.
+- **`main.py`**: Initializes all managers (GUI, Sensor, Data Logger, Alarm) and starts the main application.
+It handles the creation of a separate thread for continuous data logging.

-- `config.py`: This file contains the configuration for your sensor system, including the mapping of sensors to their respective channels or pins, and settings for data logging and GUI update intervals.
+- **`config.py`**: Contains configurations such as sensor mappings to ADC channels or GPIO pins, data logging intervals, and GUI update frequencies.

-- `gui_manager.py`: This file defines the `GUIManager` class, which manages the graphical user interface for your application.
-It reads sensor data, updates the sensor data plot, and redraws the canvas.

-- `data_logger.py`: This file defines the `DataLogger` class, which logs sensor data to a CSV file.

-- `alarm_manager.py`: This class is responsible for checking alarms based on sensor data.
-It checks for over-threshold values and increasing trends in the sensor data.
-If any of these conditions are met, it adds an alarm message to the list of alarms, which it then returns.

-- `sensor_manager.py`: This class manages the sensors in your system.
-It initializes the ADC device for reading analog sensors and sets up the GPIO mode for digital sensor pins.
-It also loads sensor configurations from the settings in `config.py`.
-The `read_sensor` method reads and returns data from a specified sensor, and the `get_sensor_ids` method returns a list of all configured sensor IDs.
+- **`gui_manager.py`**: Manages the application's GUI, displaying sensor data in real-time, updating plots, and facilitating user interactions like report generation.

+- **`data_logger.py`**: Responsible for logging sensor data into CSV files and generating reports that summarize sensor data over specified intervals.

+- **`alarm_manager.py`**: Evaluates sensor data against defined thresholds to identify and report alarm conditions.

+- **`sensor_manager.py`**: Handles reading data from both analog and digital sensors, abstracting the hardware layer from the rest of the application.

-## Running the Project
+## Running the Application

-1. **Clone the project to your Raspberry Pi:**

-    Clone or download the project files to a directory on your Raspberry Pi.

-2. **Connect Your Sensors:**
+1. **Prepare Your Sensors:**

-    Ensure your sensors are correctly connected to the Raspberry Pi.
-The default configuration uses GPIO pins and an ADS1115 ADC.
-Adjust `sensor_manager.py` as needed to match your sensor setup.
+   Ensure your sensors are connected to the Raspberry Pi as per the configurations defined in `config.py`.

-3. **Launch the Application:**
+2. **Start the Application:**

-    Navigate to the project directory and run the following command to start the project:
+   Navigate to the project's directory and execute:

     ```bash
     python3 main.py
     ```

-    The GUI will start, displaying real-time sensor data and logging the readings to a CSV file.
+   This launches the GUI, showcasing live sensor data and starting the data logging process.

 ## Customization

-You can customize the project settings in `config.py`, such as sensor IDs, data logging interval, and GUI update interval.
-If you're using different sensors or additional hardware, you may need to adjust the `sensor_manager.py` accordingly.
+- **Sensor Configuration**: Modify `config.py` to match your specific sensor setup (types, channels, pins).
+- **Functionality Expansion**: Extend `sensor_manager.py` for additional sensors or `alarm_manager.py` for more complex alarm conditions.
+- **GUI Enhancements**: Adjust `gui_manager.py` to alter the GUI layout, themes, or add new UI elements.

 ## Troubleshooting

-- Ensure all libraries are correctly installed and up to date.
+- **Library Issues**: Confirm all required libraries are installed.
+Reinstall any library if errors persist.
-- Check your sensor connections and configurations in `sensor_manager.py`.
+- **Hardware Connectivity**: Check sensor connections and configurations if data is not appearing as expected.
-- If you encounter errors with the ADC or GPIO, verify that your Raspberry Pi has the correct permissions to access these resources.
+- **Permission Errors**: Ensure your Raspberry Pi user has the necessary permissions, especially for GPIO access.

 ---

-This README provides a general guide for setting up and running the Raspberry Pi Sensor Monitoring Project.
-You might need to adjust paths, library versions, or hardware configurations based on your specific setup and the sensors you are using.
+This README aims to guide you through setting up and customizing the Raspberry Pi Sensor Monitoring Project for your specific needs.
+Adaptations may be necessary based on your hardware setup, sensor types, and application requirements.